Azure/azure-init/kubinit/README.md

-# Azure Init - Kubinit Project
+# Azure-Init - Kubinit Project

 A containerized Azure provisioning agent that simulates Azure Instance Metadata Service (IMDS) and WireServer for testing and development environments.